al-zivkovic/CalorieLensMaster/README.md

 # CalorieLens

 CalorieLens is an advanced calorie tracker that allows users to log meals using their phone's camera.
-AI will analyze the photo in realtime to produce an accurate estimate of the macronutrients along with the ingredients of the meal.
+Aritfical Intelligence will analyze the photo in realtime to produce an accurate estimate of the macronutrients along with the ingredients of the meal.

 ## ⭐️ Features